-Have you just received a diagnosis of ALD through newborn screening?
+Have you just received a diagnosis of ALD through an ALD newborn screening?
 Below is an Adrenoleukodystrophy Overview.

 What is ALD?